 Review the results and share findings with the team so you can brainstorm together on how to make the most of out of working remotely and using Gather.

-Check out the Use Case: Remote Work articles for all the ins and outs of how Gather works for business and how to set up and manage your virtual office.
+Check out the Onboarding: Remote Work articles for all the ins and outs of how Gather works for business and how to set up and manage your virtual office.
 We've put together the following articles that should help you and your team thrive in Gather: